-Cumin is a nutty, lemony spice that’s widely used in many cuisines and dishes — from Indian curries to chili to guacamole.
+Cumin is a nutty, lemony spice that’s widely used in many cuisines and dishes, from Indian curries to chili to black bean soup.

-Fortunately, if you find yourself halfway through making your favorite recipe and realize you’re out of this delectable spice, there are suitable replacements.
+Fortunately, if you find yourself halfway through making your favorite dish and realize you’re out of this delectable spice, there are suitable replacements.

 Here are 8 good substitutes for cumin.